Skip to main content

 Overseas and Military Voters

-Balloting materials for uniformed service members and civilians overseas are mailed 45 days prior to an election.
-To request your absentee ballot, please visit this page: Military & Overseas Voters
+Balloting materials for our uniformed service members and civilians overseas are mailed 45 days prior to an election.
+For more information about overseas and military voters, please visit this page: https://www.flaglerelections.gov/For-Voters/Military-Overseas-Voting

 A request from the voter must include the following information: